-- > Students need to be available during the day.
-Do not request evening and weekend-only placements - > School Social Work- 300 hours per semester.
-Student must agree to remain in placement till the end of the - academic year for the school to which they are assigned. - > PLEASE GIVE STRONG CONSIDERATION TO YOUR SCHEDULE!!!!
-THE FIELD APPLICATION WILL REQUIRE YOU ARE SPECIFIC ABOUT YOUR PLAN TO MEET THE REQUIRED FIELD HOURS. - > Remember when creating a draft of schedule to consider that classes meet 2 days out of the week - Field Practicum Seminar meets 5 times each semester from 4pm-5:50pm, students should consider this when establishing a schedule
+- Students need to be available during the day.
+Do not request evening and weekend only placements - Seneralist placement- 13-16 hours per week/ 200 hours per semester - Specialization placement- 19- 21 hours per week/ 275 per semester - School Social Work- 300 hours per semester.
+Student must agree to remain in placement till the end of the - > academic year for the school to which they are assigned. - > PLEASE GIVE STRONG CONSIDERATION TO YOUR SCHEDULE!!!!
+THE FIELD APPLICATION WILL REQUIRE THAT YOU ARE SPECIFIC ABOUT YOUR PLAN TO MEET THE REQUIRED FIELD HOURS. - > Remember when creating a draft of schedule to consider that classes meet 2 days out of the week - Field Practicum Seminar meets 5 times each semester from 4pm-5:50pm, students should consider this when establishing a schedule